 We interviewed 50 firms in the construction space, as well as insurance industry experts, and compiled a list of critical elements to validate in an insurance certificate.
 We also categorized firms into four levels of sophistication when it comes to managing certificates.
 The vast majority of the firms we interviewed simply check the expiry date and that they are listed as an additional insured.
-However, they do not follow-up with the subcontractor in case the policy expires in the midst of the project, and there is no process to receive notifications from the insurance company in case the subcontractor’s policy is cancelled or changed.
+However, they do not follow-up with the subcontractor in case the policy expires in the midst of the project, and there is no process to receive notifications from the insurance company in case the subcontractor’s policy is canceled or changed.
 The scariest part of all is that almost nobody actually checks that the subcontractor is insured for the actual work being performed.

 One extreme example we saw was a roofing subcontractor that was hired to fix a damaged roof.
 The task required the application of heat, which was excluded from the subcontractor policy.
 However, this exclusion was not listed on the certificate, and so the general contractor wasn’t aware of it.
 Such issues can only be caught by reviewing the actual exclusions in the policy, or by working with an insurance provider that is very thorough and truly understands the construction space.